sailpoint-oss/developer.sailpoint.com/products/idn/docs/identity-now/saas-connectivity/connector-commands/source-data-read.md

 })
 ```

-You can optionally use the input.queryInput.query to allow the list to be searchable.
-One way you might do this is importing a tool like [alasql](https://github.com/AlaSQL/alasql) and allowing the user to implement a search on the dataset or in the below case of Airtable, one might retrieve accounts and allow a search to be performed on the airtable API.
+You can optionally use `input.queryInput.query` to make the list searchable.
+One way you could do this is to import a tool like [alasql](https://github.com/AlaSQL/alasql) and allow the user to implement a search on the dataset.
+This example from Airtable shows how you could use the source data read command to get accounts and allow a search to be performed with the Airtable API:

 ```javascript
 .stdSourceDataRead(async (context: Context, input: StdSourceDataReadInput, res: Response<StdSourceDataReadOutput>) => {